You are currently viewing From Wall Flower to Must-Have: When Florals Conquered Our Clothes

 The 20th Century

-In the roaring 1920s, silk floral straight down or drop-waist dresses and kimonos were fashionable at day in the streets and at night at home.
+In the roaring 1920s, silk floral straight-down or drop-waist dresses and kimonos were fashionable during the day in the streets and at night at home.
 The 1920s fashion, prepared the way for the petite, dainty all-over floral prints of the 1930s.
-WWII let to rationing of fabrics and other required materials for making clothing.
+World War II led to the rationing of fabrics and other essential materials for clothing production.
 Thus, simpler cuts and solids became popular.

 The 1950s were all about Dior’s New Look.
-This means cinched waist, full skirt.
-Florals looked very much like their natural inspiration.
-Floral dresses were for girls and young women.
-My great-grandma nevertheless wore the most bright and bold dresses of this kind, but always was criticized by friends and family for wearing what she liked.
+This means a cinched waist and a full skirt.
+Florals closely resembled their natural inspiration.
+Typically, girls and young women wore floral dresses.
+My great-grandma, nevertheless, wore the brightest and boldest dresses of this kind but was constantly criticized by friends and family for wearing what she liked.
 She was in her late 60s.
-During that time, only dark solid dresses were deemed acceptable for her age group.
+During that time, only dark, solid dresses were deemed acceptable for her age group.

 In the 1960s, pop art influenced many fashion designers.
-Bold, bright, vibrant large floral prints became fashionable especially on A-line mini dresses and head scarves in mainstream.
-My German readers may remember the funny Pril flowers stickers that were on the back of this brand’s dish liquid bottles.
+Bold, bright, vibrant, large floral prints became fashionable, especially on A-line mini dresses and headscarves in the mainstream.
+My German readers may remember the funny Pril flower stickers that were on the back of this brand’s dish liquid bottles.

 The 1970s brought more subtle, romantic prints.
 In the 1980s, floral clothes were bright and bold, but the motifs and cuts distinctly differed from those of the 1960s.